 Publix Super Markets, Inc. and its wholly owned subsidiaries (the Company) are in the business of operating retail food supermarkets in Florida, Georgia, Alabama, South Carolina, Tennessee and North Carolina.
+The Company plans to expand its retail operations into Virginia in 2017.
 The Company was founded in 1930 and later merged into another corporation that was originally incorporated in 1921.
 The Company has no other significant lines of business or industry segments.